DUI Defense Guide, Every Stage and Defense [2026]

 - Communicating with you regularly about the case status and strategy

-If your attorney isn't doing these things, it's not because they can't.
-It's because nobody is holding them accountable.
+If your attorney is not doing these things, it is not because they cannot, it is because nobody is holding them accountable.
 You are paying for a defense.
 Make sure you're getting one.

 For more on this topic, read: Is Your Attorney Actually Working Your Case?.